 The soil contains the remains of dead plants and animals called humus.
 It is home for a variety of microorganisms.
 The mineral nutrients present in the soil are determined by the rock it was formed from.
 These make the soil porous and aerate the soil.
-As a result, the quality of the soil and the soil structure are improved.
+As a result, the quality of the soil and the soil structure is improved.

 Soil Forming Minerals

-The minerals comprise of 40 to 45% of the total components of soil.
+The minerals comprise 40 to 45% of the total components of soil.
 The most common minerals include sodium, potassium and nitrogen.
 The other important minerals present in soil are mentioned below:

 - Hematite- Red to blackish-red in colour.
 Swells upon absorbing water to form hydrated iron oxide.

 - Limonite- Hydrated ferric oxide, yellow to brown in colour.
 Important for colouring and cementing agent in soil.

 - Goethite- Limonite with some adsorbed water are goethite.

 - Gibbsite- Most common aluminium compound found in soil.
 Found in highly weathered soil.

 - Carbonate Group- Magnesium hydroxide and calcium hydroxide combine with carbon dioxide to form carbonates.

 - Calcite- White or colourless, major constituent of sedimentary rocks, consisting of calcium carbonate.

 - Dolomite- Chief source of magnesium in the soil.